18 May 2025

 Think of it like giving someone a road map.
 They need to know where they’re going and how they’ll get there.

-Even the best project managers slip up now and then.
-Here are a few common delegation mistakes to watch out for:- Dumping Tasks Without Context: Delegation isn’t about offloading your work—it’s about aligning tasks with goals.
+- Dumping Tasks Without Context: Delegation isn’t about offloading your work—it’s about aligning tasks with goals.

 - Micromanaging: Constantly hovering over your team defeats the purpose of delegation.